POLAR BOREALIS is CURRENTLY CLOSED to short story submissions and closed to poetry submissions. Always open for cover art.

 Short stories must be three thousand words or less.
 For budget / financial reasons I prefer stories 1,000 words or less, will look at stories 2,000 words or less but will only accept a few, and just one story 3,000 words or less per issue.

-Short stories can be Science Fiction, Fantasy, or Horror.
+Short stories and poems can be Science Fiction, Fantasy, or Horror.

 Subgenres can include: